SenseNet/docs.sensenet.com/content/api-docs/collaboration/01-versioning.md

 # Enable versioning

 In sensenet, versioning is disabled by default.
 It can be enabled for folders or content lists, or even for individual contents by setting the value of the `Versioning Mode` field.
-(Subfolders inherit versioning settings by default.)
+(Sub-folders inherit versioning settings by default.)

 Versioning mode can be set as the followings: